pivotal/cf-onboarding/PREP_CHECKLIST.md

 ### LastPass Setup
 - [ ] Give all participants access to the shared LastPass folder:
-  - LastPass > Sharing Center > Shared-CF SF Onboarding > Manage > Invite Users
+  - LastPass > Sharing Center > Shared-CF SF Onboarding > Manage > Invite Users (A list of emails works here.)

 ### Workstation Setup
 - [ ] Make sure you have a workstation for each pair.